 Living in the Central Florida area, we get to take advantage of the theme parks quite often.
 However, we only do so when we have annual passes, and that’s only every few years.
 We often go beyond Walt Disney World for our entertainment.

-If you are visiting Walt Disney World, Universal or Sea World and have a day outside of the parks, here’s a few ideas what to do.
+If you are visiting Walt Disney World, Universal, or Sea World and have a day outside of the parks, here are a few ideas on what to do.

 Orlando is home to hundreds of outlet stores making it a bargain lover’s paradise.
 The shopaholics in your family will find there is something for everyone.
 In addition to the outlet malls, Orlando has regular and high-end shopping malls.
 If there’s a name brand you love, chances are you’ll find it in Orlando.
 Not everyone in the family like to shop?
 It’s okay to split off for the day and meet up at one of the area’s many varieties of restaurants for dinner.
 Plus, now you can shop more at Disney Springs.
 While technically the “parks” you don’t pay for entrance or parking.

 Authentic Florida Nature

 Get out and see the Real Florida and all the natural attractions the area offers.
 Florida offers over 170 state parks, three of which are approximately 30 minutes away from the area attractions.
 Our favorite is Wekiva Springs state Park where you can swim in the cool spring waters, hike, bike, canoe, kayak and even ride horses along the trails.
 I love kayaking, paddleboarding, and even off road adventures.